kararei/tp/docs/DeveloperGuide.md

 **MSS**

-1. Travel Agent requests to list all contacts.
-2. System shows a list of contacts.
-3. Travel Agent requests to delete a specific contact by index.
+1. Travel Agent requests to delete a specific contact by index.
-4. System deletes the contact.
+2. System deletes the contact.
-5. System displays a success message for deleting the contact"
+3. System displays a success message for deleting the contact

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The given index is invalid.
-    * 3a1.
+    * 1a1.
 System displays an error message: "The contact index provided is invalid"
-    * 3a2.
+    * 1a2.
 Use case resumes at step 2.

 **Use case: Delete a Trip**

 **MSS**

-1. Travel Agent requests to list all trips.
-2. System shows a list of trips.
-3. Travel Agent requests to delete a specific trip by index.
+1. Travel Agent requests to delete a specific trip by index.
-4. System deletes the trip.
+2. System deletes the trip.
-5. System displays a success message for deleting the trip"
+3. System displays a success message for deleting the trip"

     Use case ends.

 **Extensions**

-* 3a.
+* 1a.
 The given index is invalid.
-    * 3a1.
+    * 1a1.
 System displays an error message: "The trip index provided is invalid."
-    * 3a2.
+    * 1a2.
 Use case resumes at step 2.

 **Use case: Find a Contact**